 Consolidating credit card debt using a home equity loan

 This option involves taking a loan against the value of the equity on your home.
-If your home is valued at $200,000 and you’ve been paying the mortgage on it and what remains is $100,000, your home equity is the difference which in our case is $100, 000.
+Let’s say your current home is valued at $200,000.
+You’ve been paying the mortgage on it and what remains is $50,000.
+This means that over the period of time, you have $150,000 equity buildup on this house.

-One of the main benefits of using your home equity to consolidate your debt is there is less interest on the loan.
+One of the main benefits of using your home equity to consolidate your debt is that there is less interest on the loan.
 However, there are some risks involved.
-Similar to the taking a 401k, it is advisable to only use this as a last resort.
+Similar to the taking a 401(k), it is advisable to only use this as a last resort.

-- There is a risk of foreclosure if you can’t pay your debt
+- Risk of foreclosure is always there if you can’t pay your debt.

 Consolidating loans using debt management programs